dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 9. Click **Create Network Rule**.
 10. In the **Network Policy** tab, edit the policy you want to add the rule to.

--_*This could be your account level policy, or a policy specific to the users who will be connecting from dbt Cloud._
+- _*This could be your account level policy, or a policy specific to the users who will be connecting from dbt Cloud._

 11. Add the new rule to the allowed list and save.